Project description

 Settle on a single idea and state your objective(s) clearly.
 You will carry out most of your data collection and cleaning, compute some relevant summary statistics, and show some plots of your data as applicable to your objective(s).

-• Questions for reviewers.
-List specific questions for your peer reviewers and project mentor to answer in giving you feedback on this phase.
+- Questions for reviewers.
+List specific questions for your project mentor to answer in giving you feedback on this phase.

 1 If you are using real-world data.
 If you are generating synthetic data, define the process here.

-If your project does not make substantial use of real-world data, you should develop your plan for the deliverables.
-Who is the audience for your deliverable?
+If your project does not make substantial use of real-world data, you should develop your plan for the products.
+Who is the audience for your product?
 What functions or features will you need to incorporate?
 How will you go about designing and implementing these features?

 Draft